 - Loyalty of Military to government: In maintaining a democratic system of government intact in India the loyalty of military toward the government plays a cardinal role.
 Because most of the states in the third world, in-fact more than two-thirds of these states have experienced military intervention already and many more are likely to do so in the near future.
 But in the formidable period India as a new democratic state never taken over by their military which undoubtedly strengthen the democracy of India.
 Besides this all the military barracks of India are situated in the border regions, because of this thing Indian military could not easily intervene in the political issues of the country.
 Hence Indian military is in heir from the British military, it is always loyal to the government alike to the British military to crown.
 Subsequently being originated from the British military the Indian military bears the strong culture of discipline and obedience.
 This culture guides the Indian military to perform their prime role and duty which increase the development of democracy in India.

-We do trust that in spite a developing state and having many challenges like overpopulation, poverty, multi-languages, multi-religion, multi-tribes, multi-culture, corruption etc if India could uphold their democracy in their own way and standing tall as an icon of influential democracy then any developing nation could also anticipate for a sustainable democracy.
+From the features of Indian political system, we can see that in spite a developing state and having many challenges like overpopulation, poverty, multi-languages, multi-religion, multi-tribes, multi-culture, corruption etc if India could uphold their democracy in their own way and standing tall as an icon of influential democracy then any developing nation could also anticipate for a sustainable democracy.
 To make that feasible they just need to follow the democratization process of India which is also not a very hard thing to do.
-Finally, we can say that the democracy is a continuous process which is not possible to accomplish entirely.
+Finally, we can say after understanding the features of Indian political system that the democracy is a continuous process which is not possible to accomplish entirely.
 Therefore, India is still functioning on their democratization process and same way every country should also strive for the development as much as they could.

 1) White Paper on Political System of India: An example of a Sustainable Democracy by Md Manzurul Karim.

 3) Book of Indian Polity for Civil Services Examination by M. Laxmikanth.